axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

 It's possible that the Python library was initially an internal testing tool.
 Someone realized that making it public open source would get people like me to consider the dash.
 If development was standardized on OSX and Python 2.7, that might have been all they supported internally.
 Once it was released, if it didn't generate a ton of buzz, there may not have been much will to keep updating it.

-I plan to fork the original <https://github.com/playi/WonderPy> and make it suitable for my use by:
+To implement my findings I made a fork the original <https://github.com/playi/WonderPy> with the following changes:
  - Making it Python 3 compatible
  - Switching from its deprecated BLE library to <https://github.com/hbldh/bleak>
  - Removing the OSX library and replacing it with Python conversions for the commands/sensors I want to support.

 See <https://github.com/axlan/WonderPy>

+It is still far from complete.
+Partly, because some of the features are complicated, but mostly just to not having infinite time.